23 Ways to Help Prevent Overtourism

 - Havasupai Falls in Arizona, USA requires hikers and campers to obtain a limited number of permits.

-- Japan is enforcing new regulations on AirBnbs once the 2020 Olympics are over so they can ensure certain requirements are met, and therefore limit the amount of vacation rentals
+- Japan is enforcing new regulations on AirBnbs once the 2020 Olympics are over so they can ensure certain requirements are met, and therefore limit the number of vacation rentals

 - Iceland AirBnbs are now limited to being in use for only 90 days per year